Site icon Circuit Ideas for You

 Conclusion:

-This 12V to 5V Buck Converter Circuit using Transistors is simple project to build.
+To conclude, this 12V to 5V Buck Converter Circuit using Transistors is simple project to build, as it uses only basic components and so beginners can understand easily.

-Moreover, it saves power, heat loss is also low and thus it is better than 7805 regulator IC.
+Moreover, it saves power, heat loss is low and thus it is better than 7805 regulator IC.

-Finally, this circuit is good and is best for learning switching supplies.
+Hence, this circuit is good and is best for learning switching supplies and also is useful in DIY electronics projects.

 Exit mobile version